Risk-Team/CAVAanalytics/README.md

 **Some updates are currently underway, in particular, related to CAVA Platform interface.
 Please note that only the CORDEX-CORE AFR-22 domain is available as of September 2023.
 Tentatively, we will be releasing one domain per month afterward**.

-Python support is coming soon.
-This will allow Python users to access CORDEX-CORE models available for CAVAanalytics through xclim.
+Dedicated Python support is coming soon.
+In the meantime, see below section.

 ## What is CAVA?